-- a maximum of 1, 3m wide crossover for every 7.5m of primary road frontage. - b. where more than two driveway crossovers are provided per street frontage, crossovers are paired up and separated by a minimum distance of 6m to facilitate on-street parking and street trees.
+- a. where the frontage is 15m or less, a maximum of one, 3m wide crossover per dwelling for every 7.5m of primary frontage; or - b. where the frontage is wider than 15m, 3m wide crossovers per dwelling are paired up and separated by a minimum distance of 6m to facilitate on-street parking and street trees.